 This section is for insulation requirements for slab on grade, heated slab and raised concrete floors.
 Slab edge performance specifications and installation criteria are found in Sections 150.0(l) and 150.1(c)1D (Table 150.1-A).
 Requirements vary by climate zone and slab conditions.
 Heated slab insulation requirements are from Table 110.8-A.

-Floor type: Types include slab-on-grade or raised slab.
+Floor type: Types include slab-on-grade, raised slab, or heated slab.

 Slab-on-grade floors require slab edge insulation in climate zone 16 only.